Quick Answer

 Getting Quotes

-When calling for quotes, describe your home as: "A CSA A277 certified modular home on a permanent foundation, built in [year]."
+When calling for quotes, describe your home as: "A CSA-certified factory-built home on a permanent foundation, built in [year]" — and specify A277 (modular) or Z240MH (manufactured) when asked.
 Do not use the word "mobile."

 Major Ontario insurers for modular: Intact Insurance, Aviva Canada, The Co-operators, CAA Insurance (often competitive for 55+ buyers).